RDIS: Random Drop Imputation with Self-Training for Incomplete Time Series Data: Conclusion

 \section{Conclusion}

-This paper proposed a novel explicit training method, RDIS, which consists of RDI and self-training, for imputation.
-Proposed RDIS learned imputation explicitly via random drop data that are augmented from the original data.
+This paper proposed a novel explicit training method, RDIS, consisting of RDI and self-training for imputing incomplete time-series data.
+Proposed RDIS learned imputation explicitly via random drop data augmented from the original data.
 In order to fully make use of random drop data, RDI adopted ensemble learning, which significantly increased imputation performance.
-In addition, self-training was incorporated into RDI to design RDIS, which is first introduced in the task of imputation.
-We evaluated the performance for the air quality and the gas sensor dataset.
+In addition, self-training was incorporated into RDI to design RDIS, which was first introduced in imputation.
+We evaluated the performance of the air quality and the gas sensor dataset.
 Experimental results show that the bidirectional GRU with RDIS achieved state-of-the-art results with a significant margin.
-For future work, adding an additional loss for pseudo values of a high uncertainty level shall be investigated.
+For future work, we test RDIS to tabular data imputation.
+Also, adding loss for high uncertainty level pseudo values shall be investigated.